locals’ point of view

 J&G

 Enjoy the sweeping Valley views from J&G’s panoramic perch on Camelback Mountain while deciding between tableside surf or turf presentations.
 Choose Sole Grenobloise and your European Dover Sole, fragrant with browned butter, capers and lemon, will be deftly deboned and filleted tableside.
-If steak is your choice, the signature wood-grilled 30-oz Waygu Tomahawk ribeye for two arrives sizzling on a salt block before being transferred to a cutting board, skillfully carved off the bone and sliced as diners look on with mouthwatering anticipation.
+If steak is your choice, the signature wood-grilled 30-oz Wagyu Tomahawk ribeye for two arrives sizzling on a salt block before being transferred to a cutting board, skillfully carved off the bone and sliced as diners look on with mouthwatering anticipation.

 Bourbon and Bones